avizmarlon/dcuo-counter-practice/readme.md

-Most files are for test purpose only.
+Most files are for test purposes only.
 The file that actually does the work is core-ahk.ahk.

 ### Note